martes, 18 de septiembre de 2001

 si quererte aún o vengarme de ti.

-I raised a couple of towers where everyone arrived
+I raised a pair of towers where all would arrive,

-that the peace of the peoples was no longer utopia
+that the peace of peoples be no longer utopia,

-and I expected that day that I would join your skin.
+and I awaited the day to join with your skin.

-But it was your eyes of oriental combustion
+But it was your eyes of oriental fire

-and you laid down my towers like small cards.
+and you toppled my towers like fragile cards.

-If I still love you or take revenge on you.
+to still love you, or to take revenge on you.